Building on four billion years of innovation to develop new safeguards for biology.

 DNA sequences encode a highly compressed representation of biological function, which is executed by the cellular environment through the processes of molecular biology.
 Screening sequences for hazardous functions has traditionally relied on homology to known genes and proteins, but this approach is being strained as synthetic biology pushes beyond the space explored by nature.

 Biological foundation models can learn a rich and nuanced representation of biomolecules by mapping their sequence-structure-function relationships to a high-dimensional embedding space.
-Fourth Eon Bio is evaluating foundation model capabilities for predicting function directly from sequence, and exploring how this could be used for detecting biological threats that do not closely resemble anything found in nature.
+Fourth Eon Bio is evaluating foundation model capabilities for predicting structure, binding, function, and other molecular properties directly from sequence, and exploring how this could be used for detecting biological threats that do not closely resemble anything found in nature.